2cv001/3D_printer_3mf_workflow/README.md

     • Geometry is extracted from the active FreeCAD document

-    • Print settings are stored inside the .3mf file in the same directiry as the project FreeCAD
+    • Print settings are stored inside the .3mf file in the same directory as the project FreeCAD

     • The macro can be configured to run other commands, such as turning on the printer using a connected smart plug.